 Who is making money by travel blogging?

 To start, I am going to combine lifestyle designers, digital nomads, location independents and travel bloggers all in the same group.
-While many of these people do not blog about travel exclusively, travel is certainly a major part of their lifestyle.
+While many don’t blog about travel exclusively, travel is certainly a major part of their lifestyle.

-While it might be too simplistic to generalize, I am going to offer my opinion on why the following bloggers have had such great results in the ‘Success Factors’ section following each person.
+While it might be too simplistic to generalize, I am going to offer my opinion on why these bloggers have had such great results in the ‘Success Factors’ section following each person.
 There is no particular order to any of the information below.

 Chris Guillebeau – Author, Ebooks, Membership Site